justinkashi/petase-snapshot/README.md

 * **fill activity ph labels**
 * **Finish the mutation table for each batch of petase**
 * **Check in on docking**

+# **nov 13**
+Welcome Sanju ! :)
+Going through the google drive, tournament rules Priorities for December
+Finish small MLP head for 3 properties on
+Finish docking all PET-PETase mutants, with ideally an automation step for when we receive the tournament dataset (which we will have to dock)
+Finalize the plan on the esm credits, finding precomputed embeddings and making a model on the big 150k proteins dataset
+NOTE: every Tm/activity/expression measurement is done at a specific pH !
+We forgot to talk about fine-tuning !
+Model learns the pH calibration curve according to the type of PETase (thermo/dura/etc.) liek in supp. fig 2 https://drive.google.com/file/d/1RkxzZKTijDyOmi3EHKebG7h3YG1Clnp_/view
+(Script) Mutation checker position
+(Csv) fi
+(Csv) Mutation table integration
+(Csv) Column for aligned to tournament (diamond)
+(Csv) Typically signal peptide where ?
+(Csv) AA sequence without peptide
+(Csv) AA sequence with with peptide
+(Csv) PDB of the tournament
+Feature engineering/enrichment (1) data imputation (2) normalization (3) PCA and t-SNE, feature selection/impact score
+Tool library that helps turn bi databases into modular elements for machine learning and visualization of stats Build tool library to quickly visualize protein structures (1) Integrating/aligning our master database embeddings and features into Align’s dataset PDB, length, signal peptides (eg. trace back the wt seqs to pdb using BLAST wtv) [JUSTIN] + I need to fill in the pH and activity + encode the vector plasmid map for expression features
+Verify or compare features from literature to predictive tools (e.g. Expasy, Justin’s folder of chemical tools) Feature normalization/Polish the masterdb so its ML-ready Min-max scaling
+Z score normalization
+Ensure consistent dtypes
+Log scaling
+Batch effects and reducing technical noise to max the biological signal Feature enrichment:
+Master database labels (activity, stab, express) + PDB embeddings
+Expression: plasmid vector features (.gb), promoter sequences/SD, codon optimizations, protein solubility (global @ pH 5.5 and 9, etc…)
+Activity
+Supervised phase labels @ pH 5.5 and 9
+PETase-specific mutation table, substitution matrix (suppinfo) Docking Score affinity between PET and PETase
+51 features classical properties
+Amino acid properties wrt point mutation changes on features we care about = functional activity and stability of expression Future model architectures/idaes:
+Finetuning ESM3 for PETases
+Check Justin’s ESM finetuning tutorial
+Training benchmark (entire protein families) for expression in E. coli pre-specializing on PETases Explore alternate embeddings (T5)
+	•		•	Learn difference between alphafold/foldx/etc. And crystal structure to correct for batch effects in case

+Motivation, hypothesis
+Each graph global aspect is the enzyme.
+The GAN network part is to organize the graph of our dataset to organize it in a  graph, followed by RL

+# **nov 5**

+Charlie updates
+SQL database
+Docking scores PET-PETase
+Aaisha updates on CNN/GNN
+Reinforcing the model with graph and convolutional features (likely in the simulation features?)
+Justin
+Talk about the remaining features we did not talk about (activity, mutation table, biophysical attributes) Still need to do: get function track labels for the PETase dataset

+Moving forward:
+Justin + Charlie: (1) wrap up docking scores and function labels, (2) work on initial MLP-head and fine-tuning
+Aaisha: Find graph features
+(To do) Embedding benchmark dataset, finding precomputed embeddings (To do) Embed our dataset with different PLMs (T5, BERT) (To do) Here we need to focus on activity not function pred, so look for mutant-activity datasets (like the kaggle tournament one)
+(To do) Write the readme github

+# **OCT 27**

+Charlie: making SQL database of the “MASTER_DB” 150 PETase Foldx structure embeddings
+What part should be test set vs validation set vs training set

+What features to predict:
+Standardizing the database
+Function track:
+PETase specific function feature (docking)?
+Objectives
+(1) Linear regression + (2) Xgboost / bagging boosting
+(3) MLP/NN
+(4) Fine-tuning

+Benchmark model vs PETase model --> P( | )

+# **oct 20**

+Unifying the benchmark solubility and stability datasets Unifying it is basically done
+Now for embedding them, we have 150k sequences/struct, too long, I asked ESM about our research for more credits look for pretrained embeddings;  Need to look for embeddings from their training data they might have it for majority of our proteins
+Building the model
+We can start with this until we hear back from ESM; start with 150 PETase dataset to predict 2 labels (solubility, stability)  --> read the 4-5 papers on ML for PETase
+Function track:
+Function key words (interpro, blast) of PETase db Docking/MD of 150 PET-PETase and embedding Presentation slides, lit review of manuscript

+Charlie embedding numpy files easier to train vs pickle Double check numpy vs pickle embeddings vs per residue vs per sequence vs mean embedding vs all mebeddinbg, Esm-3-open vs esmc-6b
+Make a standardized database with dataset description

+Important reminder that we need to include the pH in the labeled dataset because the same enzyme has different Tm under different pH (https://www.kaggle.com/competitions/novozymes-enzyme-stability-prediction/discussion/355209)
+Do t-SNE on current embeddings as result + simple data analysis of proteins
+Need help with building github later on
+Build model with 150 PETases
+Go through novozymes code
+Go through esm-1v code
+Fine-tuning: go through nvidia, aws, and the petase.ipynb code Embed novozyme dataset
+May need to embed locally if cant find precomputed embeddings / if API fetching esm2 embedding doesnt work

+Tasks
+Find public esm3 sequence and structure embeddings of proteins from our benchmark datasets (Aaisha) Finish function track annotations (interpro and blast)  (Justin) Work on docking of PET-PETase for function track (Zach?)
+Build lightweight model with 150 PETase training data (Charlie)